How do I know what my personal brand should be?

 This is your brand.
 It’s what you stand for.
 People in your professional circles know that this one thing is the thing you enjoy doing more than anything else and are really, really good at.
 When they need someone who does this thing, they think of you.
 When you meet people and they ask you what you do for a living, that sentence is what you tell them.

-Your personal brand is the one thing you’re known for.
+Your personal brand is the one thing you’re known for, make sure you define it.
 It enables people to easily connect with you and support you in your mission to make the world a better place by doing the thing you love to do and do best.
 Now that you know what your brand is, what’s next?
 Great question again!
 Let’s talk about that next time.

 Looking for more resources?
 Try this Forbes article about personal brands!